 7. It’s one of the first Islamic structures to be ever completed

-One of the most amazing Dome of the Rock facts is that it’s considered to be the first Islamic architectural structure to be ever built by a Muslim ruler.
+It’s considered to be the first Islamic architectural structure to be ever built by a Muslim ruler.
 It was built in the late 7th century, the same century that Muhammad received his first revelations.
 This event supposedly happened in the year 613.

 The walls of the structure have some of the earliest inscriptions mentioning Islam and making references to the Prophet Muhammad.
-This makes it one of the most significant and important buildings ever constructed in Islamic architecture.
+This makes it one of the most significant buildings ever constructed in Islamic architecture.

 8. Its design was probably inspired by a 5th-century Byzantine church